dmbarbour/glas/docs/GlasProg.md

 However, even the simplest of traces can be useful if users are careful about where they apply memoization.
 We can memoize a subset of procedures that represent "pure" expressions or functions to support incremental compilation, monoidal indexing of structure, and similar use cases.

 ### Lazy Computation?
 Defer.

+Might integrate with memoization for incremental computing, can use lazy thunks as memo cells?

         (%an (%an.lazy.thunk Options) Op)
         (%an %an.lazy.force (%do))